markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 `B0`, then the evaluator sees the `$A0` reference which prompts it to retrieve the expression in cell `A0` and evaluate it, resulting in `1`.
 Since `B0` has no further content, this `1` becomes the value of `B0`.
-Similarly for the `B1` cell; it gets the value of two other cells, and _then_ adds those two values, producing `3` as the value of `B1`.
+Similarly for the `B1` cell: it gets the value of two referenced cells, and _then_ adds those two values, producing `3` as the value of `B1`.
 And so on with `B2`.